 If you have several cats, give each cat their own food bowl, water bowl, litter box and scratch post.
 Put them in separate areas to avoid tension caused by competition.
 Don’t forget to use all your available space by putting bowls on different levels (E.g. one on the floor and one on a higher spot).

-Using a FELIWAY CLASSIC Diffuser will help keep your cat feel secure and therefore be happy and playful.
+Using a FELIWAY Optimum will help keep your cat feel secure and therefore be happy and playful.